qcode-software/qcode-tcl/doc/setting-up.md

 * * *

-This document will guide through pulling together features from the qcode-tcl library to set up request handling for Naviserver that will include validation of user input and authenticating users.
+This guide will demonstrate how to use the qcode-tcl library with Naviserver to handle incoming requests, perform validation of user input, and perform user authentication.

 ### Naviserver Initialization
-Firstly, we'll need to register filters and procs as well as creating an anonymous session but only when the server starts up.
+Firstly, we'll need to register filters and procs andensure that the anonymous session has been created.
 There are a few filters provided by the library and here we will use three of them:

 * `qc::filter_http_request_validate` - to validate the HTTP request.
 * `qc::filter_validate` - to validate user input.